-Young Scot has a handy video explaining more about what types of work young people can do at what age.
+Young Scot have a handy video explaining more about what types of work young people can do at what age.
 There are slightly different rules for children in the performing arts and you can have a look at the Scottish Government guidance on working in the performing arts for more information.

 5. Everyone under 18 is covered by the UNCRC.

-Though Article 1 of the UNCRC states that the articles apply to everyone under 18, this age can be different if a country’s law says that people reach adulthood at a different age.
+Article 1 of the UNCRC states that the articles apply to everyone under the age of 18 – unless the country they live in says that you reach adulthood at a younger age.

 In Scotland, the Age of Legal Capacity (Scotland) Act 1991 grants certain legal rights to young people at the age of 16 which are not granted to young people in the rest of the UK until they are 18.